fyne-io/fyne-x/README.md

 action := NewTwoStateToolBar(theme.MediaPlayIcon(),
     theme.MediaPauseIcon,
     func(on bool) {
         // Do something with state.
-For example, if on is true, start playback and display
+For example, if on is true, start playback.
-        // the pause icon.
     })
 ```